JoshuaWengraf/JoshuaWengraf.github.io/_public_engagement/STEMsoc.md

 location: "City, Country"
 ---

-STEMsoc is a volunteering society at the University of Manchester founded by myself and a friend in September 2014.
-The aim of the society is to encourage more students from disadvantaged backgrounds to pursue the STEM subjects and to address the gender imbalance in these subjects (STEM being an abbreviation for Science, Technology, Engineering and Mathematics).
-You can find out about our recent activities at www.stemsoc.org.uk and facebook, see also CDT public engagement training.
+In 2014 a friend and I founded a volunteering society at the University of Manchester called STEMsoc.
+The idea was to encourage more students from disadvantaged backgrounds to pursue the STEM (Science, Technology, Engineering and Mathematics) subjects and to help address the gender imbalance in these subjects.
+I have demonstrated at
+<a href="http://www.engagement.manchester.ac.uk/highlights/manchester_science_festival/science_spectacular/">Science Spectacular</a>
+and the Manchester British Science Week fair.
+I also presented our projects in 2019 for a <a href="http://www.graphene-nownano.manchester.ac.uk/news-and-events/cdt-cohort-completes-public-engagement-training.htm">CDT public engagement training session</a>
+You can find out about our recent activities on facebook or www.stemsoc.org.uk.

 <br/><img src='/images/STEMsocLogo.jpg'> <img src='/images/TraveLab.jpg'>